Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions

 <metamark>

-the vertical or Yaxis.
-To do this, encode as
+vertical or Yaxis.
+To do this, give the

 to stretch wrapped in parentheses (for example, to stretch a brace to three times